upayanmazumder/DevJourney/Java/VIT/Sem-3/Assessments/Lab 10/Challenge Yourself/RPG Game/README.md

+# RPG Game

-Single File Programming Question
+## Single File Programming Question

-Problem Statement
+## Problem Statement

 Arjun is developing a role-playing game where players can create warrior characters with unique abilities.
 Each warrior inherits basic player attributes like name, health, and level, but also has additional combat-specific properties like strength and armor.
 The game needs to calculate various combat statistics including total attack power, critical hit damage, and damage reduction when facing enemies.

 Arjun has already implemented the Player parent class with basic methods like calculateBaseAttack() and calculateDefense(), but he needs to complete the Warrior child class that extends Player functionality with methods like calculateTotalAttack(), calculateCriticalHit(), and calculateDamageReduction().

 Help him to implement the task.

 Formulas: